 Binance lists roughly 400+ tokens total across all chains, with maybe 30-50 Solana-native tokens.
 Coinbase is even more selective.
 Backpack Exchange has been more aggressive with Solana token listings but still covers only a fraction of what's available on-chain.

 Kraken and other major exchanges have expanded their Solana token selection, but the listing process takes weeks to months.
 By definition, CEXs can only offer tokens that pass their listing review.
+If you've decided a CEX fits your needs, our comparison of MEXC vs Binance vs Bybit for Solana traders breaks down which exchange wins on fees and listings.

 Verdict: If you trade anything beyond the top 50 Solana tokens, DEXs are your only real option.